Supporting SunSmart Schools

 Sun Protection outside school hours:

-- During the daylight saving months, ultraviolet (UV) radiation levels are at their highest between the hours of 10am to 4pm.
-It is important to protect the skin from the sun during this time.
+During the daylight saving months, ultraviolet (UV) radiation levels are at their highest between the hours of 10am to 4pm.
+It is important to protect the skin from the sun during

 - Schedule outdoor activities for after 4pm when radiation levels are lower.
 Encourage indoor activity or used shaded areas from 3pm-4pm.

 - If your children attend an after school care programme encourage the programme supervisors to develop a sun protection policy to protect children between 3-4pm.